 Event Summary

-The cyber security threat continues to grow in intensity and complexity as threat actors become increasingly sophisticated in their tactics, business models, and use of advanced technologies.
-In the UK alone, cyber-attacks on public and private sector organisations, providers of critical national infrastructure (CNI) and essential services (OES) cost an average £14.7bn a year, with 52% of large companies likely to experience an attack.
-In these circumstances, it is more important than ever to keep up to date with the latest cyber trends and ensure your organisational readiness.
+The cyber security threat continues to grow in intensity and complexity as threat actors become increasingly sophisticated in their tactics, business models and use of advanced technologies.
+According to expert estimates, if it was a country, cyber crime would be the third largest economy in the world.
+In the UK alone, cyber attacks on public and private sector organisations, providers of critical national infrastructure (CNI) and essential services (OES) cost an average £14.7bn a year, with 52% of large companies likely to experience an attack.
+In these circumstances, it is more important than ever to keep abreast of the latest cyber trends and ensure your organisational readiness.

-Westminster Insight’s Cyber Security and Resilience Conference will explore the key issues cyber leaders are grappling with to ensure the ongoing safety and operational resilience of their organisations.
+Westminster Insight’s Cyber Security and Resilience Conference will explore the topline issues cyber leaders are grappling with to ensure the ongoing safety and operational resilience of their organisations.

-We will share the latest updates on the Cyber Security and Resilience Bill, the Home Office’s proposed ban on ransomware payments, as well as the government’s forthcoming National Cyber Action Plan, taking an in-depth look at how the government’s approach to bolstering cyber security is changing, and how organisations can prepare for compliance.
+We will examine the Cyber Security and Resilience Bill, the Home Office proposed ban on ransomware payments, as well as the government’s forthcoming National Cyber Action Plan, taking an in-depth look at how the government’s approach to bolstering cyber security is changing, and how organisations can prepare for compliance.

-You will hear how you can harness the opportunities, and manage the risks of Generative AI, Agentic AI and future tech including quantum computing, as well as strategies to counter the growing menace of deepfakes, vishing attacks, and misinformation that complicate the verification and authentication of digital identities.
+Delegates will hear how they can harness the opportunities, and managing the risks of Generative AI, Agentic AI and future tech including quantum computing, as well as strategies to counter the growing menace of deepfakes, vishing attacks, misinformation that complicate the verification and authentication of digital identities.

-Hear from industry experts about the scope and scale of the threats and how operators can take an integrated approach to defending against physical and cyber-attacks.
+With their widespread availability, public dependency, rich data pools, and the ascendency of geopolitical risk, our critical national infrastructure (CNI) and operators of essential services across nationally designated sectors including energy, telecommunications, and health face particular risks.
+Hear from industry experts about the scope and scale of the threat and how operators can take an integrated approach to defending against physical and cyber-attacks.

 Key points